leonitaas/DataSecurity/README.md

 # Language
 Project Polybius is developed in Java language and Myszkowski in Python language.

- # HOW TO EXECUTE THE PROGRAM
+ # How to execute the program

 1. Polybius Square Cipher